 Can I instantly begin sending LinkedIn messages?

 True and false.
-Yes, you may begin sending messages immediately after creating your account and interacting with others.
+Yes, you may send messages immediately after creating your account and interacting with others.
 However, you should not immediately start trading; you should first warm up your account.

 How can I get my LinkedIn account warmed up?

-Begin slowly, with 10 connection requests/messages to new connections every day.
-I know you want to sign up for your favorite outreach tool and begin sending 50 cold outreach letters every day.
+Begin slowly, with 10 connection requests/messages to new connections daily.
+I know you want to sign up for your favorite outreach tool and send 50 cold outreach letters daily.
 However, your LinkedIn account must be warmed up much like an email domain.

 How many LinkedIn invitations am I allowed to send each day?